Miccighel/MichaelSoprano/content/post/information-analysis-and-processing-for-training_2024-2025/index.md

 tags:
   - Data Analysis
-  - Sport
+  - Sport Science
   - Microsoft Excel
   - Data Representation
   - Compression
   - Information Theory
   - Teaching
+  - Spreadsheet Analysis

 categories:
   - teaching
 ---

+---

 # Aims

-The course provides foundational knowledge for understanding, representing, and analyzing data, with a focus on the sports domain and applied use of Microsoft Excel.
-Students distinguish between raw data and structured information, explore how data is stored, encoded, and compressed, and apply this knowledge to real-world cases using spreadsheets.
+The course introduces the fundamental principles of data representation and processing, with a focus on real-world applications in the field of sports science.
+It provides students with the ability to recognize, structure, and interpret different types of data—textual, visual, audio, and numeric—and to use Microsoft Excel for practical analysis, visualization, and reporting.

+By exploring how raw data is encoded, stored, compressed, and transformed into usable information, students acquire both conceptual tools and technical skills to support decision-making and communication in training contexts.

 ## Teacher

 - **Michael Soprano** — Course Leader

-I design and teach the course, which includes 12 lectures totaling 24 hours.
-Assessment is based on a written exam.
+The course includes 12 lectures totaling 24 hours.
+Assessment is based on a written exam with applied components.
+The course is delivered in the first semester.

 ## Topics Covered

+### Module 1 — Introduction to Data Science (2h)

+- What is data?
-- Data and information in the context of sports
+- Data in the context of sport
+- From raw data to information
-- Populations, variables, and scales of measurement
+- Populations, variables, and levels of measurement
-- Data storage, encoding, and representation
+- Specific data types and practical relevance

+### Module 2 — Data Representation and Encoding (8h)

+- How data is stored in the filesystem
-- Representing text, images, audio, and video
+- Representing data in different formats
+- Introduction to semiotics and symbolic systems
+- Text: characters and encoding standards (ASCII, Unicode)
+- Images: bitmap vs vector graphics, formats and compression
+- Sound: sampling, MIDI messages, audio file formats
+- Video: digitization, frame rate, codecs
-- Shannon-Weaver model, entropy, redundancy
+- The Shannon-Weaver model of communication
-- Data compression: lossless and lossy
+- Entropy and redundancy
-- Excel: interface, data entry, formatting
+- Principles of data compression
+- Lossless compression methods (e.g. ZIP, RLE)
+- Lossy compression methods (e.g. JPEG, MP3)

+### Module 3 — Data Analysis with Microsoft Excel (14h)

+- Overview of the spreadsheet interface
-- Managing cells, ranges, rows, and columns
+- Navigating and editing cells, rows, and columns
-- Tables, references, navigation shortcuts
+- Entering and formatting data in a workbook
+- Case study: fitness center budget
+- Working with ranges and data blocks
-- Formulas and functions in Excel
+- Introduction to formulas and functions
-- Data import and manipulation
+- Formula syntax, operators, and common errors
+- Function types: mathematical, logical, statistical
+- Importing structured data from text files (CSV, TSV)
-- Creating and managing line, area, and scatter charts
+- Creating and customizing charts (line, area, scatter)
+- Introduction to PivotTables
-- Introduction to PivotTables for structured analysis
+- Building and managing PivotTables for structured analysis

 ## Learning Approach

-The course emphasizes clarity and practical understanding through examples and case studies from the sports domain.
-Students work directly with Excel to apply key concepts in data representation, transformation, and visualization.
+The course emphasizes clarity, relevance, and hands-on application.
+Through examples and case studies drawn from the domain of sports, students progressively build the ability to describe data, apply encoding models, and work effectively with spreadsheet tools for analysis and reporting.
+Active use of Excel is integrated in all practical modules.

+## Reading Material

+- Peter O'Donoghue, Lucy Holmes, *Data Analysis in Sport*.
+Routledge Studies in Sports Performance Analysis, First edition, 2014
+- Michael Alexander, Dick Kusleika, *Excel 365 Bible*.
+Wiley, First edition, 2022